carbonplan/cdr-database/methods/metrics.md

 ## Mechanism

 A project’s mechanism is its fundamental interaction with the global carbon cycle.
 A project that removes CO₂ from the atmosphere will feature a downward arrow on the left-hand side of the metric and the abbreviation CDR.
 A project that reduces or avoids carbon dioxide emissions — for example, by storing it in a more permanent form — will feature a closed circle on the right-hand side of the metric and the abbreviation AVD.
+In the case where a proposal offers only carbon storage (but not avoided emissions or carbon removal), we indicate the mechanism as N/A.

 While we only consider projects in this database that have the potential to be part of a carbon removal system, some of these projects are, in their current form, only responsible for avoided emissions.
 For example, utilization of CO₂ for storage in building materials where the CO₂ is currently sourced from an industrial waste stream currently constitutes an avoided emissions process, but would constitute carbon removal if its CO₂ were sourced from direct air capture or biological sources.